Ihamfox/MeshOptix-Unity-Mesh-Reducer/README.md

 Use in-place behavior (Replace Selected Object off) when you need maximum scene reference safety.

-### Output

-- Output folder must be inside Assets.
-- Default folder:
-	- Assets/Project/Prefabs/Optimized_Meshes

-## Results and Reporting

-After each run you get:

-- A results popup with:
-	- Renderers touched
-	- Unique meshes simplified/skipped
-	- Triangles before/after
-	- Vertices before/after
-	- Output folder
-	- Detailed per-mesh messages
-- A Last Run section in the main window with summary and message log

 ## Supported Targets

 - MeshFilter + MeshRenderer pairs
 - SkinnedMeshRenderer
-- Optional matching MeshCollider updates

-## Important Behavior Notes

-- You must select a scene instance, not a prefab asset from the Project window.
-- Undo restores scene object changes.
-- Generated mesh assets remain in the project (they are asset files).
-- If no mesh is meaningfully reduced, the run is aborted and reverted.

-## Known Limitations

-- Blend shapes are not supported by the custom simplifier path.
-- Non-readable meshes may be skipped unless readable import can be enabled.
-- Automatic Read/Write toggling works only for importable model assets.
-- Exact target ratio is not always guaranteed if quality constraints require stopping early.

 ## Troubleshooting